mirfan899/CTTS/HOWTO.md

 cd tools
 ./run_mfa.sh
 ```
+Use these `TextGrid` files to generate `label` files.

 ### Build lab files
 It will generate the necessary files for Merlin TTS.
 ```shell
 ./run_cantonese.sh
 ```
+Change `mtts.py` file accordingly to generate necessary files.

-### Build Question Set
+### Build Question Set for Merlin
 Run following scripts to get questions for Cantonese.
 ```shell
 python utils/c_questions.py
 python utils/r_questions.py
 python utils/l_questions.py
 ```
-Copy the output of each file to question set file.
+Copy the output of each file to a `questions-cantonese.sed` file.
 ### Use frontend-tts for Ossian with Jyutping txts and wavs
 ### Use instance-2 for Merlin with labels and wavs.